-An effective About page will make all the difference, and this was our focus when creating Davis’.
-Stay true to the genre you’re writing and include honest bits of your personal life that you’re wanting to share with users to connect with your fanbase on a more personal level.
+An effective About page will make all the difference, and this was our focus when creating Davis’ author website.
+Stay true to the genre you’re writing.
+Include honest bits of your personal life that you’re wanting to share to connect with your fanbase on a more personal level.

 Like Melissa’s website, Davis also has some awesome content such as maps and glossaries which allows readers to be fully immersed.